Dance craze turned Parkinson’s app: the story behind Patana AI

 Prep: Cook: Serves:

-We catch up with Babusi Nyoni, the Zimbabwe-born innovator who used a South African dance craze as a springboard to develop Parkinson’s diagnosis app Patana AI.
+We revisit our interview with Babusi Nyoni, the Zimbabwe-born innovator who used a South African dance craze as a springboard to develop Parkinson’s diagnosis app Patana AI.
 He tells us the story behind the app, why there’s “no desire to seek treatment” for the condition in Zimbabwe – and his mission to build things with an “Africa-first lens”

 What inspired you to create the Patana AI app?